Daniel-KM/Omeka-S-module-Bibliography/README.md

 [Bibliography] is a module for [Omeka S] that allows to display the canonical bibliographic citations of resources, according to any managed [citation style].
+Furthermore, it adds some new suggesters to the module [Value Suggest] in order to get multiple unique identifiers from [DOI], [ISBN], [ISSN], [OCLC], [LCCN], [OLID].

+The doi and the issn are retrieved from the open service of [crossref] (a free registration allows to get a better performance for service).
+The isbn, the oclc, the lccn, and the olid are retrieved through the [OpenLibrary] api from Internet Archive.

 Installation
 ------------

 This optional  module [Generic] may be installed first.

+To use suggesters, it is required to use this [version of Value Suggest], that contains all patchs, not yet integrated upstream.
+For the same reason, it is required to use this [version of Collecting] to create a collecting form with suggesters.

 The module uses external libraries, so use the release zip to install it, or use and init the source.